Key new standards include:

 - provide project management services for transition;

-- prepare and/or review compliant financial statements;
+- prepare and/or review financial statements for compliance;

 - prepare and/or review accounting policies and manuals and group reporting requirements; and